sportsdataverse/sportsdataverse-py/docs/docs/mlb/index.md

 ## sportsdataverse.mlb.mlbam_teams module

-### sportsdataverse.mlb.mlbam_teams.get40ManRoster(teamID: int)
+### sportsdataverse.mlb.mlbam_teams.load_mlbam_40_man_roster(teamID: int)

-Retrieves the player info for an MLB player, given a proper MLBAM ID
+Retrieves the current 40-man roster for a team, given a proper MLBAM Team ID

 Args:

 teamID (int):
 Required parameter.
-This should be the number MLBAM associates for an MLB team.
-        For example, the Cincinnati Reds have an MLBAM team ID of 113.
+If no MLBAM Team ID is provided, the current 40-man roster for the Cincinnati Reds will be returned.

-### sportsdataverse.mlb.mlbam_teams.getAllTimeRoster(teamID: int, startSeason: int, endSeason: int)
+### sportsdataverse.mlb.mlbam_teams.load_mlbam_team_roster(teamID: int, startSeason: int, endSeason: int)

 Retrieves the cumulative roster for a MLB team in a specified timeframe.